stfc/PSyclone/doc/dynamo0p3.rst

 Sums all of the elements of the field *field* and returns the result in the scalar variable *sumval*: ::

   sumval = SUM(field(:))

 where:

 * type(field_type), intent(in) :: field
 * real(r_def), intent(out) :: sumval

-.. note:: when used with distributed memory this built-in will trigger
+.. note:: When used with distributed memory this built-in will trigger
           the addition of a global sum which may affect the performance and/or scalability of the code.